-The Plastic Packaging Tax is being introduced on 1 April 2022 to tackle the pressing global issue of plastic pollution.
+The Plastic Packaging Tax was introduced on 1 April 2022 to tackle the pressing global issue of plastic pollution.

 The tax is designed to encourage the use of recycled rather than new plastic within plastic packaging.